dautroc/simple-note-vscode/README.md

     *   Delete notes and directories.
 *   **Template-Based Note Creation**:
     *   Quickly create new notes from predefined templates.
+    *   **Optional Default Template**: Configure a default template to be used automatically when creating a new note without explicitly selecting a template.
     *   Easily create new templates from existing notes or new content.
 *   **Powerful Search**:
     *   Find notes by their file names.